webclinic017/options-screener-1/README.md

 # options-screener

-This is the main code to the web app that can be found through the following link: http://options-screener.net
+This is the main code of the web app that can be found through the following link: http://options-screener.net

 The web app is built using a data-science framework Streamlit: https://www.streamlit.io Please refer to the streamlit link on how to install and run the code.